 Out-of-cycle refresh triggers (handled within the week of publication):

-- ●Vanguard, Fidelity, Schwab, or iShares publishes a revised prospectus changing an expense ratio cited on the site.
+• A major issuer (Fidelity, Schwab, iShares, or another fund family) publishes a revised prospectus changing an expense ratio cited on the site.

-- ●SEC approves a new dual share-class structure for a major issuer that materially affects the Vanguard exception narrative.
+• SEC approves a new dual share-class structure for a major issuer that materially affects the structural exception narrative.

 SECTION 06 / LIMITATIONS